 PJ.
 My favorite quote is from Jillian Michaels… “Unless you puke, faint or die…KEEP GOING!!”

 JC.
 How do you stay educated?

 PJ.
-I haven’t been to any seminars or classes lately; However, I do follow IDEA and NASM for the latest health and fitness updates, personal training tips and upcoming events.
+I haven't been to any seminars or classes lately; However, I do follow IDEA and NASM for the latest health and fitness updates, personal training tips and upcoming events.
 NASM and Bodybuilding.com have some of the BEST videos on YouTube demonstrating new and innovative exercises.
-It’s always good to be able to introduce new exercises to your clients.
-Doing the same exercises can be boring; it’s our job to make fitness exciting.
-Oh and of course, I visit your page often for nutritional supplement reviews I get a TON of questions about supplements daily.
+It's always good to be able to introduce new exercises to your clients.
+Doing the same exercises can be boring; it's our job to make fitness exciting.
+Oh and of course, I visit your supplement website often for reviews because I get a TON of questions about supplements daily.